Majed-Habli/DevVibe/README.md

 <!-- How to run -->
 <img src="./readme/demo/title6.svg"/>

-> To set up Coffee Express locally, follow these steps:
+> To set up DevSwipe locally, follow these steps:
+>
+Postman

+This is a JSON file for the postman APIs collection for this project HemaConnect.postman_collection.json and it is hosted on the IP Address "3.253.104.27".
+You can change the address of the APIs to test them online with postman.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Mentioned bellow is the list of dependancies you'll need to use to run the project on your device.

 * npm
   ```sh
   npm install npm@latest -g